New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

-In figure~\ref{C}, we alter the value of frequency $\Omega$(i.e. the frequency for the internal degrees of freedom of the detector) and keep other parameters the same.
-We choose $\Omega=2.3$ and $\Omega=1.0$, the magnitude of the two-point function $\langle QQ\rangle_{v}$ for $\Omega=2.3$ is larger than $\Omega=1.0$ case.
-Also in the same $\tau$ interval, the curve for the $\Omega=2.3$ case has more oscillations than the curve for the $\Omega=1.0$ case.\\
+In Fig.~\ref{C}, we alter the value of frequency $\Omega$(i.e., the frequency for the internal degrees of freedom of the detector) and keep the other parameters the same.
+We choose $\Omega=2.3$ and $1.0$, and the magnitude of the two-point function $\langle QQ\rangle_{v}$ for $\Omega=2.3$ is larger than in the $\Omega=1.0$ case.
+Also, in the same $\tau$ interval, the curve for the $\Omega=2.3$ case has more oscillations than the curve for the $\Omega=1.0$ case does.\\